 Chicago Teacher's Union Grievance.
-The Chicago Teacher's Union (the "CTU") has filed a grievance against the Board, No. 2347/09-03-180, in which the CTU claims that 150 teachers were not provided the appropriate benefits of the Reassigned Teacher Pool under the union contract.
+CTU has filed a grievance against the Board, No. 2347/09-03-180, in which the CTU claims that 150 teachers were not provided the appropriate benefits of the Reassigned Teacher Pool under the union contract.
 If CTU is successful, the Board liability could be a significant amount, however, the Board is unable to assess the veracity of the grievance as of the date of the Official Statement.